rahulshanwal/copilot-demo/README.md

 # copilot-demo
-Presentation for the co-pilot usage and show the demo to convert an ember addon to react library
+Presentation for the co-pilot usage and show the demo to convert an ember addon to react library.